jonmikeli/azureiotdevicesimulator5-pnp/README.md

 The concepts integrated in this simulator are:
  - components
  - interfaces
- - properties (the parser processes writable and readble properties.
-Only the writable properties are included in the automatic processes.)
+ - properties (the parser extracts writable and readble properties.
+The desired properties are checked with the writable properties to verify if they are coherent.)
  - telemetries
  - commands